Spherical Tropicalization: Compactifications of Subvarieties of Spherical Homogenous Spaces

+A colored fan $\cla{F}$ is a non-empty set of colored cones such that every face of a cone in $\cla{F}$ is in $\cla{F}$ and any element $v\in\cls{V}$ lies in the interior of at most one cone. \end{defn}

-\end{thm} We describe the association between simple spherical varieties and colored cones; the extension to arbitrary spherical varieties and colored fans is straightforward.
-Let $X$ be a simple spherical variety for the spherical homogeneous space $G/H$, with unique closed $G$-orbit $Y$.
-Let $\cls{B}\subseteq \cls{V}$ be the set of $G$-stable prime divisors containing the closed orbit $Y$, and let $\cls{F}$ be the set of $B$-stable prime divisors containing $Y$ that are not $G$-stable (equivalently, the ones that intersect $G/H$).
-We identify any $D\in \cls{F}$ with the intersection $D\cap G/H$, which is a $B$-stable prime divisor of $G/H$, i.e. a color.
-Thus we can view $\cls{F}$ as a subset of $\cls{D}$.
-Let $\cls{C}$ be the cone in $\mathrm{Q}$ generated by $\cls{B}$ and $\varrho(\cls{F})$.
-Then $(\cls{C},\cls{F})$ is the colored cone associated to $X$.
+A spherical variety is called \emph{simple} if it contains a unique closed $G$-orbit.
+Any spherical variety is covered by finitely many simple spherical open subvarieties.
+There is a bijection between spherical embeddings $G/H\hookrightarrow X$ and colored fans that restricts to a bijection between simple spherical embeddings and colored cones.
+Namely, let $X$ be a simple spherical variety with a unique closed $G$-orbit $Y$.
+Let $\cls{B}_X\subseteq \cls{V}$ be the set of $G$-stable prime divisors of $X$ containing $Y$, and let $\cls{F}_X$ be the set of $B$-stable prime divisors of $X$ containing $Y$ that are not $G$-stable.
+We identify any $D\in \cls{F}_X$ with the intersection $D\cap (G/H)$, which is a non-empty $B$-stable prime divisor of $G/H$, i.e.~a color.
+Let $\cls{C}_X\subset \mathrm{Q}$ be the cone generated by $\cls{B}_X$ and $\varrho(\cls{F})_X$.
+Then $(\cls{C}_X,\cls{F}_X)$ is the colored cone associated to $X$.